Ottoman clothing

 Ottoman clothing or Ottoman fashion is the style and design of clothing worn during the Ottoman Empire.
 Fashion during the Ottoman Empire was a significant facet of the empire's cultural identity, serving as a marker of status, occupation, religion, and more.

-Reflecting the diverse nature and broad reaches of the Ottoman Empire, attire of both men and women was influenced by a combination of many different traditional dresses.
+Reflecting the diverse nature and broad reach of the Ottoman Empire, the attire of both men and women was influenced by a combination of many different traditional dresses.